 Leadership Overview

-KidsPeace has 4 executives leading key functions including strategy, finance, fundraising, and medical operations.
+KidsPeace has 4 executives leading key functions including strategy, financial oversight, clinical operations, and philanthropic development.

 Leadership Roles at KidsPeace